From our “Ask a Question” Mailbag: The Effect of Domicile on Probate Matters

 When Ruth Perelman died Raymond fought the secret will, and among other issues, he argued that Florida not Philadelphia was the couples proper domicile for probate.
 In brief summary, below are the factors the court weighed in favor of Florida and Pennsylvania:

 - Resided 6+ months out of the year

 - Obtained Florida Drivers License and Identification Card

 - Voted past 10 years in Florida

-- Claimed Florida as principal residence on tax returns
+- Claimed Florida as the principel residence on tax returns

 Factors Advanced in Favor of Philadelphia, Pennsylvania

-- Long-term doctor patient relationship at University of Pennsylvania
+- A long-term doctor-patient relationship at the University of Pennsylvania

 - Owned home for 40+ years